 Globber Primo- Advantages

-Obviously the price point makes the globber primo very attractive especially for those on a budget.
+Obviously, the price point makes the Globber primo very attractive, especially for those on a budget.

-The adjustable handlebar with three different height settings means that it will grow with your child and the maximum handlebar height is a lot higher than the mini micro classic and deluxe so it scores higher on longevity too.
+The adjustable handlebar with three different height settings means it will grow with your child and the maximum handlebar height is a lot higher than the mini micro classic and deluxe so it scores higher on longevity too.
 There is potentially another year of use you can have with this scooter.

 It is heavier, which means it is harder for little ones to pick up and down steps.